What is Vue.JS?

 Prerendering your web pages with Prerender® is simpler and faster.

-It works seamlessly with smaller apps and websites that are typically designed with Vue, making it the ideal choice for your Vue website.
+It provides an SEO solution for single page apps by working seamlessly with these smaller apps and websites that are typically designed with Vue, making it the ideal choice for your Vue website.
 The simple solution is usually the best one.